jeffreygarc/ohmconnect-event/README.md

 # Ohmconnect-event
-Get information about the upcoming OhmHour event.
+Get information about upcoming OhmHour events in Home Assistant.

 With this integration, you can access the scheduled start and end times of an upcoming OhmHour event, along with the total duration of the event.